-The best sessions are straightforward and enjoyable for both the children and adults.
+The best sessions are straightforward and enjoyable for everyone attending.
 We create a variety of offers, and children engage in these or not as they desire, approaching us to ask for something to help them complete a task that they’ve thought of, for assistance holding or moving something, or to be involved in a game or activity to make up numbers.

 We rely on you to be a positive role model.
 We expect all adults at sessions to be emotionally safe, use their words to bring out the best in the children, and get involved.
 We don’t expect you to be perfect, which gives you the opportunity to model apologising as well!

 Activity wise, everything is a suggestion, and in a session there are only a few demands.
-If the children aren’t interested in an activity and don’t want to help, it doesn’t get done.
+If the children aren’t interested in an activity or don’t want to help, it doesn’t get done.
 No-one wants to gather firewood?
-That’s ok, they can have cold marshmallows.
+That’s ok, we can have cold marshmallows.

-A child wants to sit in a hammock for the whole session?
-We’ll make space to talk to them, firstly checking they’re ok, and then after a couple of minutes point out all the great things there are on offer, see if they want a hand to get involved, ask if there’s anything specific we can bring next week- but ultimately we allow children to make their own decisions.
-We believe in those moments something important is happening, even if we don’t understand it.
+If a child wants to sit in a hammock for the whole session?
+We’ll make space to talk to them after a few minutes, firstly checking they’re ok, and then pointing out all the great things there are on offer, see if they want a hand to get involved, ask if there’s anything specific we can bring next week- but ultimately we allow children to make their own decisions.
+We trust that in those moments something important is happening, even if we don’t understand it.

-We bring our own curiosity and praise heavily when we see independent thinking and children trying something that although we can see it won’t work, but it’s not about the outcome – the process of exploring will give them better understanding of how things do work, and confidence in their ability to problem solve in the future.
+We bring our own curiosity and playfulness, and praise heavily when we see independent thinking and children trying something different.
+We may be able to see it won’t work, but it’s not about the outcome – the process of exploring will give them better understanding of how things do and don’t work, and confidence in their ability to problem solve in the future.
 It’s all about the growth mindset- I can’t… yet.
 Everything is a skill.

 The hardest sessions are difficult but immensely rewarding.
 Behaviour is always communication- often actions speak more loudly than words, and bypass the need for the self-awareness that language requires.
 Behaviour that’s difficult for us, or those around them, shouts of an internal difficulty of some sort for the child doing it.

 When this happens, we connect empathetically and kindly to them, listen to their why, and clearly explain how their behaviour has harmed others, and then talk about it.
 No shame, no blame.
 But also no permissiveness.
-We have boundaries and when they’re crossed we intervene to protect when necessary- but our first attempt and ultimate desire is that when children understand how their behaviour impacts others and the tools they need to self regulate leads to positive and dramatic change.
+We have boundaries and when they’re crossed we intervene to protect when necessary- but every single time we see that giving children an understanding of how their behaviour impacts others and the tools they need to self regulate leads to positive and dramatic change.

-Some theory backs this up – Finkelhor, 1984 outlined 4 stages that must be overcome in order to abuse.
-We believe the model has huge value for behaviour too.
-The four stages that need to be overcome are motivation, conscience, punishment / consequences, and the resistance of the victim.
-Traditional behaviour control methods work at stage 3, with threats of punishment and consequences if they’re caught- eg, penalty points for speeding.
+Some theory backs this up – Finkelhor, 1984 outlined 4 stages that must be overcome in order to perpetrate abuse.
+This model has huge value for behaviour too.
+The stages outlined are motivation, conscience, punishment / consequences, and the resistance of the victim.
+Traditional behaviour control methods work at stage 3, with threats of punishment and consequences if they’re caught- basically penalty points for speeding.

-Here at BroadTree we are much more interested in stages 1 and 2.
 We know enabling children to manage their own behaviour is the best way forward, and helping them learn this now is one of the most valuable investments we can make into their futures.
-Decreasing a child’s motivation to do wrong, or strengthening a child’s conscience is a powerful long-term change that will enable the child to succeed.
-It’s sort of like a speed awareness course.
-(Shown to be 23% more effective than penalty points)
+Decreasing a child’s motivation to do wrong, or strengthening a child’s conscience is a powerful long-term change that will enable them to succeed.
+It’s basically a speed awareness course.
+(Shown to be 23% more effective than penalty points!)

 We deal with distressed behaviour by looking at the cause of the distress, not punitively responding to the behaviour.
 The trigger may appear small and inconsequential to us, or the child may not consciously recognise it, but it always exists.
 It’s our role to kindly come alongside these children and help them understand their own triggers, and enable them to put in place strategies they own that enable them to stay regulated in future.